Tineco's Modern Living Vision Earns Global Media Recognition at CES 2026

 FLOOR ONE S9 Scientist

-As the most awarded product in Tineco's CES 2026 portfolio, the FLOOR ONE S9 Scientist was recognized for its advanced intelligence, deep-cleaning capability, and highly refined user experience.
-Media and reviewers highlighted its ability to automatically adapt to different messes while delivering powerful, precise results in real-life home scenarios.
+As the most awarded product in Tineco's CES 2026 portfolio, the FLOOR ONE S9 Scientist was recognized for its advanced intelligence, deep-cleaning performance, and highly refined user experience.
+Media and reviewers highlighted its ability to automatically adapt to different messes while delivering powerful, precise results in real-life scenarios.

 - thekitchn Best in Show 2026